tayloraswift/swift-png/Notes/improving-deflate-compression-ratio.md

-# Improving *deflate* compression ratios
+# Improving DEFLATE compression ratios

 Version 4 of Swift *PNG* features a native Swift implementation of the *DEFLATE* and *INFLATE* algorithms, as described in the [rfc-1951](https://tools.ietf.org/html/rfc1951). *DEFLATE* implementations can vary widely in quality, with some implementations producing far better-optimized (higher compression ratio) output streams than others.
-So, just as it is important to ensure Swift *PNG*’s *INFLATE* procedure [is as fast as that of the *zlib* C library](../low-level-swift-optimization.md), it is also important to ensure Swift *PNG*’s *DEFLATE* output is as optimal as *zlib*’s.
+So, just as it is important to ensure Swift *PNG*’s *INFLATE* procedure [is as fast as that of the *zlib* C library](https://swiftinit.org/articles/low-level-swift-optimization), it is also important to ensure Swift *PNG*’s *DEFLATE* output is as optimal as *zlib*’s.
 This readme documents some comparisons between Swift *PNG* and *libpng*/*zlib*, as well as choices of compression parameters in the framework at the time of writing.

 ## Methodology